evolvingstuff/vdw2/content/posts/sunlight-officers-in-some-australian-senior-facilities.md

 {
-  "title": "\\\"Sunlight Officers\\\" in some Australian senior facilities", "slug": "sunlight-officers-in-some-australian-senior-facilities", "aliases": [
+    "title": "\\\"Sunlight Officers\\\" in some Australian senior facilities", "slug": "sunlight-officers-in-some-australian-senior-facilities",
+    "aliases": [
         "/Sunlight+Officers+in+some+Australian+senior+facilities+-+Sept+2011",
         "/2019"
     ],
     "tiki_page_id": 2019,
     "date": "2011-09-20",
     "categories": [
         "Seniors",
         "Vitamin D in Australia and New Zealand", "Shut-in"
+    ],
+    "tags": [
+        "Seniors",
+        "Shut-in",
+        "Vitamin D in Australia and New Zealand", "bone",
+        "dosage",
+        "falls fractures",
+        "osteoporosis",
+        "vitamin d"
     ]
 }